» About the Institute

 The Institute was established in 1996 by the Minister of Health.
 The Director of the Institute is Prof. Henryk Skarżyński, MD, PhD, dr. h.c.

 The World Hearing Center is the main unit of the Institute, the hub of its research, educational and clinical activities.
 It is located in Kajetany, 20km from the center of Warsaw.

 The Institute has also branch units in Łeba and collaborating centers in Kraków, Katowice, Olsztyn, Rzeszów, Szczecin, Gdańsk, Radom and Opole.

 The Institute has an enormous experience in healthcare services.
 From the beginning of its existence, there are 15 000 – 21 000 surgical procedures performed annually in the Center.
-Every day there are about 60 – 70 hearing improving surgeries performed at present.
+Every day, the World Hearing Center carries out – the most in the world – operations to improve hearing in the field of otorhinolaryngology, audiology and phoniatrics.
 In 98,7% these surgeries are planned, majority is performed on the same than the patient is admitted to the hospital.
-Particularly noteworthy is the fact that until present day more than 10,000 cochlear implants have been implanted in the Institute, which makes it one of the global leaders in this field.
+Particularly noteworthy is the fact that until present day more than 12,500 cochlear implants have been implanted in the Institute, which makes it one of the global leaders in this field.

 In the out-patients’ clinic otolaryngologists, audiologists, phoniatricians and speech therapists, teachers of the deaf, clinical engineers and technicians provide yearly more than 200,000 consultations and examinations.

 One of the foundations of the development of the modern society is the unprecedented progress in the interpersonal contacts, access to and exchange of information, development of information technologies and tools.